The Importance of Memorials

 - 1. Why should I memorialise my departed relative?
 Would they have wanted it?

-- Memorials pay respect to the departed but they really are for the Living.
-They contribute positively to the grieving process, provide a sense of place and Leave a tangible record of a fife lived, for the family and future generations.
+- Memorials pay respect to the departed but they really are for the living.
+They contribute positively to the grieving process, provide a sense of place and leave a tangible record of a life lived, for the family and future generations.

 - 2. Who may place a memorial / monument on a burial site?

 - In most cemeteries, the person who holds the Right of Interment Deed/Grant/Licence to the burial site (or if that person is the deceased, their Executor, Administrator or Authorised person) is the only person who has the authority to place a memorial on a burial site or cremation memorial site.
 Check with the cemetery staff first as prior approval will be required.

 - 3. What sorts of memorials are available?

 - As a general rule, most memorials fall into three categories: